The Latest: Biden: Sending help to India during virus surge - WTMJ

 HERE’S WHAT ELSE IS HAPPENING:

-The state’s COVID-19 dashboard shows 36.9% of Missourians have received at least one shot of COVID-19 vaccine, and 26.5% have completed vaccination.
-Missouri continues to rank in the bottom third among states for per capita vaccinations.

-To increase outreach, the state on Tuesday announced the launch of a Spanish language version of the Missouri Vaccine Navigator, a registry tool aimed at helping direct residents to vaccination sites.
-The health department said it will offer additional languages soon.

-BUFFALO, N.Y. — Want a beer with that shot?
-Health officials hoping to entice more people to be vaccinated by joining forces with a local brewery in Buffalo, New York.
+Officials in Buffalo, New York, are hoping to entice more young people to get vaccinated by joining forces with local breweries.

 BOSTON — Students at all nine schools in the Massachusetts state university system will be required to be vaccinated against COVID-19 if they want to participate in on-campus activities this fall.